Using red light therapy at home has become a huge hype these days. And I too have tried it.

 I got quite red but even worse, my melasma was triggered!
 I got really worried about this, especially since I had seen no warnings about it.
 And in the studies I had gone through, there were only safety warnings about the fact that infrared and heat could cause hyperpigmentation to get worse.
 But not a word about red light causing this.

 Anyway, I started to ask around in Facebook groups, to see if there were people out there experiencing the same thing.
 And yes indeed.
 In every group I asked, I got several people saying they have had the same experience with red light and melasma.
-Despite what device (and brand) they were using.
+Despite what device (or brand) they were using.

 So after this, I just stopped using my red light panel completely on my face.
 I did try it for my period cramps but it did not help much at all.

-Hooga health has a 60 days money-back guarantee in case you are not satisfied.
+Hooga health has a 60-day money-back guarantee in case you are not satisfied.
 But I decided to keep the panel.
 The reason is mostly because of my positive effect on my thigh.
 And I thought that even if I cannot use it on my face due to my melasma, it will still be a great SOS device to have at home in case I do need to speed up any healing anywhere on my body.

 Also, the device was not that expensive, so I thought it could be worth keeping.